 Adding Recipients to Share Office 365 Calendar With

-Start to type names or email addresses of the person you want to share Office 365 calendar with in the To field.
-You can choose multiple persons or emails to give permissions for viewing your calendar.
+- Start to type names or email addresses of the person you want to share the Office 365 calendar within the To field.
+You can choose multiple persons or emails to give permission to view your calendar.

 This option, available through the Details box, enables you to assign individual access rights to each user recipient:

-Limited details access allows another person to view only the events titles, time and location of events in your Office 365 calendar.
+- Limited details access allows another person to view only the events titles, time,s and locations of events in your Office 365 calendar.

-Editor permission makes your events editable for other user.
+- Editor permission makes your events editable for other users.
 This option is available only for users from your organization, as well as Delegate access.

 - Delegate is the highest level of Office 365 calendar permissions.
 A person with delegate access can view and edit all items in your shared Office 365 calendar.
 Moreover, a delegate can send and respond to meeting requests on your behalf.